 (9) Advertising in electronic media and by electronic communication, including but not limited to the Internet, web pages, E-mail, E-mail discussion groups, blogs, and bulletin boards is subject to the following requirements:

 (a) Advertising must comply with all other requirements of this rule;

 (b) Advertising by a licensee must include on its first page:

-(ii) The licensed name or registered business name of the principal real estate broker or property manager; and
+(B) The licensed name or registered business name of the principal real estate broker, sole practitioner real estate broker, or property manager; and

-(c) Sponsored links, which are paid advertisements located on a search engine results page, are exempt from the requirements contained in subsection (b) if the first page following the link complies with subsection (b).
+(c) Sponsored links, which are paid advertisements located on a search engine results page, are exempt from the requirements contained in subsection (b) of this section if the first page following the link complies with subsection (b).

-(d) E-mail from a licensee is exempt from the requirements of subsection (b) if the licensee’s initial communication contained the information required by subsection (a).
+(d) E-mail from a licensee is exempt from the requirements of subsection (b) of this section if the licensee’s initial communication contained the information required by subsection (a).